lokenx/themoviedbsearch/README.md

       TMDBSearch.api = "abcdef0123456789"
     }

+If you would like to change the language, you can set it on the server as well.
+Acceptable values are ISO 639-1 codes.

+    if(Meteor.isServer){
+      TMDBSearch.language = "nl"
+    }

 Insert the search form template where appropriate on the client side.
 A [Bootstrap](http://getbootstrap.com/) themed search bar will be provided, as well as two columns of results.
 No submit button is provided, results are generated as the user types (minimum 3 characters required).

     {{> tmdbSearchForm}}